 8. Looking ahead to 2030 and beyond

-- Energy‑inefficient rentals will face increasing scrutiny.
+- Energy‑inefficient rentals will face increasing scrutiny and far steeper fines.

 - Tenants, lenders and regulators are all moving in the same direction – towards warmer, more efficient homes.